Bohemia Interactive: Early history

 Bohemia Interactive founder Marek Španěl aspired to become a game developer in the 1980s, after his brother was convinced to buy a TI-99/4A computer. Španěl first worked as a salesman for a game distribution company and made a 3D hovercraft simulator Gravon: Real Virtuality for Atari Falcon in 1995, which sold 400 copies only.
 He, along with his brother, Ondřej Španěl, and business partner Slavomír Pavlíček, decided to develop a game in 1997, using the money given by his former employers.
 They formally founded Bohemia Interactive in May 1999.

 The team initially wanted to develop a shooter named Rio Grande, which was described by Španěl as "a 3D clone of River Raid".
-However, the team did not see the potential of the project and shifted their focus to make an open world game.
+However, the team did not see the potential of the project and shifted its focus to make an open world game.
 It then became Poseidon, which was a first-person shooter with a heavy focus on realism.
 At that time, the team expanded significantly, from having only one full-time programmer, to having 12 full-time employees by the end of the game's development.
 According to Španěl, the entire development team was very enthusiastic about the game and was focused on creating a game that they "wanted to play", thus opting not to study the works of another development team.
 Poseidon suffered from an extended development cycle of over three years, causing some of its technologies to become outdated.
 Original publisher Interactive Magic was sold in 1999 and another publisher which signed the project later wanted to abandon it.
 The frequent changes of publishers caused uncertainties regarding the game's funding.
 Despite these development issues, Poseidon was successfully released in June 2001 under the official title Operation Flashpoint: Cold War Crisis by Codemasters to critical acclaim.
 It was shipped without any game-breaking bugs, and it became an international success, selling more than 500,000 copies in its first three months of release, as well as reaching a top position in retail sales chart across the world including US, UK, Germany and Australia.
 The team was satisfied with the game's release, with Španěl describing it as a dream coming true.
 Bohemia Interactive won Best Debut at the Game Developers Choice Awards, defeating strong opponents including Remedy Entertainment (Max Payne).